 Disabling CDN for a single domain name

-Click More in the row of the target acceleration domain name and select Disable, as shown in Figure 5.
+Click More in the row of the target accelerated domain name and select Disable, as shown in Figure 5.

 Disabling CDN for multiple domain names

-Select the acceleration domain names for which CDN is to be disabled and click Disable above the domain list, as shown in Figure 6.
+Select the accelerated domain names for which CDN is to be disabled and click Disable above the domain list, as shown in Figure 6.